Lothair III, Holy Roman Emperor: Domestic policies in the Northeast

-Emperor Lothar's policies and actions in the northern and eastern estates of the kingdom would have the longest-lasting impacts.
+Emperor Lothair's policies and actions in the northern and eastern estates of the kingdom would have the longest-lasting impacts.
 As a Saxon by birth, he was certainly more focused on that region than previous and future monarchs.
 He already pursued active territorial policies before his royal tenure as early as 1111, when he installed count Adolf of Schauenburg in Holstein and Stormarn.

 In an act of royal consolidation policy Lothair established the Landgraviate of Thuringia, that encompassed the remaining and predominantly non-contiguous estates of the ill-fated former Merovingian Duchy of Thuringia.
 The brutal conquest of the old Thuringii kingdom under king Chlothar I had left the area devastated.
 Subsequently the Franks desired to rule the acquisition, which proved to be only partly successful, as a long process of depopulation and recurring population replacement by Franconians, Bavarians and Christianized Slavs followed.
 The 1129 appointment of Herman of Winzenburg to the comital office was a failure, as he allegedly was deposed a year later on charges of breach of the peace.
 The sources, however provide conflicting dates.
 The 1131 investiture of Louis marked the beginning of smooth Ludowingian rule for more than a century.

-In 1134 Lothar appointed the Ascanian Albert the Bear as Margrave of Brandenburg and in 1136 Conrad the Great of Wettin, already margrave of Meissen, for the office of the Margraviate of Lusatia, thereby uniting the two marches.
+In 1134 Lothair appointed the Ascanian Albert the Bear as Margrave of Brandenburg and in 1136 Conrad the Great of Wettin, already margrave of Meissen, for the office of the Margraviate of Lusatia, thereby uniting the two marches.
 In addition, he petitioned the pope to grant more executive rights for the Archbishoprics of Bremen and Magdeburg.
 King Eric II of Denmark was made an imperial prince of the emperor in 1135, and member of the Reichstag.
 Lothair's diplomatic missions to the warring parties of Poland and Bohemia/Hungary were successful and resulted in overdue tribute payment by the Polish Duke Bolesław III Wrymouth for the 1121 established Duchy of Pomerania, which in addition to the island of Rügen was eventually secured as a fief of the Empire.